Praveen101997/Chat-Box/README.md

 ### For execute Sample Preview

-1. Download Chatter Box 1.0.apk
+1. Download Chatter Box 1.0.zip
+2. Extact it.
-2. Install it into android.
+2. Install Chatter Box 1.0.apk or Chatter Box 1.00.apk into android.
 2. Register as a new User.
 3. Explore features.